 The following requirements and attachments must be included as part of the submission to the Department for an Environmental Easement.
 Upon completion of the review, an attorney must sign the checklist indicating that they have fully completed the checklist.
 The Department will not accept submissions which have not been signed as being accurate and complete by both the Remedial Party and Attorney.
 Where the property owner is not the Remedial Party, the Department also requires the Owner to sign the checklist.

+Special Circumstances

+The last owner search was completed and the deed transfer is by Quit Claim or other restricted transfer deed 􀀀 Yes 􀀀 No

+The property in the Brownfield Cleanup Agreement includes lands under water 􀀀 Yes 􀀀 No

+The property has multiple owners 􀀀 Yes 􀀀 No

+If you answered “Yes” to any of these items, contact the Department’s Environmental Easement contact person for a determination as to whether further title work is necessary.

 Verification of ownership of the property

 Authorized “Person” is signatory on the Easement.